SkyWest unclear on why plane passengers lost consciousness

+* International Game Technology Plc - unit signed agreement with New Zealand lotteries commission to provide remote game server system

-NEW YORK A day after three passengers lost consciousness on a commercial plane traveling from Chicago to Hartford, Connecticut, airline officials remained unclear on what had caused the travelers to pass out.
+NEW YORK, April 23 A day after three unrelated passengers lost consciousness on a commercial plane traveling from Chicago to Hartford, Connecticut, airline officials remained unclear on what had caused the travelers to pass out.

 The pilot of SkyWest Airlines flight 5622, operating as United Express, began a rapid descent of the plane after learning that a passenger had passed out from possible cabin pressure issues, said airline spokeswoman Marissa Snow.

-After making an emergency landing in Buffalo, New York, medics on the ground determined that two additional passengers sitting nearby had also lost consciousness, Snow said.
+After making an emergency landing in Buffalo, New York, medics on the ground determined that two additional passengers, who were not traveling together or seated near one another, also lost consciousness, Snow said.

-The airline said the three affected passengers had been seated near one another in rows 11 and 12 in the middle of the plane.

-It is not known at what point the two other passengers lost consciousness.
+It is not known at what point those two passengers lost consciousness.

 All passengers on the plane, including those affected and 75 other travelers, were evaluated and released after landing.